eliot1335/WeatherPy-Dashboard--HTML-Design/README.md

 # Web Visualization Dashboard - HTML Practice

-In this homework exercise, we will be building a few html pages using the given assets including, weatherPy plots and data sets, for visualization.
+In this exercise, I will be building a few html pages using the given assets including, weatherPy plots and data sets, for visualization.

 We will be using basic html, css, and bootstrap, for structuring and styling the pages.